-- 1. Students admitted to the program must begin and complete their course work, including practica, at the time and in the manner indicated on their program schedule at admission, or receive prior written approval for alteration of their program from their adviser.
-Students failing to comply with this policy may be dropped from the program.
-Students will have an opportunity to appeal this action. - 2.
-The Counselor Education Department faculty will review all students' progress as they proceed through the program.
+1. Students admitted to the program must begin and complete their course work, including internship, at the time and in the manner indicated on their program schedule at admission, or receive prior written approval for alteration of their program from their adviser.
+Students failing to comply with this policy may be

-- 3. Elective courses must be approved by students' advisers prior to enrolling in the courses. - 4.
+- 2. The Counselor Education Department faculty will review all students' progress as they proceed through the program. - 3.
+Elective courses must be approved by students' advisers prior to enrolling in the courses. - 4.
 Students may enroll in at most six credits of course work during any given summer session. - 5.
 Students must earn a grade of at least a B in 490-718 Principles of Counseling, and at least a BC in any other courses applied toward the degree.
 No more than two courses in which a grade of BC is earned may be applied toward the degree. - 6.
-A grade point average of at least 3.00 (B) over all of the graduate work taken at UW-Whitewater is required for admission to the practicum experience.
-The required academic year-long practicum must commence in the fall.
-A practicum policy statement may be obtained from the Program Coordinator. - 7.
+A grade point average of at least 3.00 (B) over all of the graduate work taken at UW-Whitewater is required for admission to the internship experience.
+The required academic yearlong internship must commence in the fall.
+A policy statement may be obtained from the Program Coordinator. - 7.
 Students interested in state certification as a family therapist and/or clinical membership in the American Association of Marriage and Family Therapy may be required to do course work and clinical supervision beyond the program requirements in order to meet the academic preparation and professional standards.
 Additional course work and supervision may also be required for students seeking Wisconsin licensure as an alcohol and/or drug counselor.